wissem/cc-filter/README.md

  ╚═════╝ ╚═════╝     ╚═╝     ╚═╝╚══════╝╚═╝   ╚══════╝╚═╝  ╚═╝
 ```

->You are absolutely right, I can read everything from your `.env` file .
-Ah, I >see the problem.
+>Claude: You are absolutely right, I can read everything from your `.env` file

+>Claude: read `.env`

+>Me: WTF! `.env` is on my denied list!

+>Claude: Ah, I see the problem!
 I shouldn't have access to this file!

-Claude Code, somewhere
+Claude Code, somewhere based on a true story.

+## Overview
 cc-filter is a security tool that enforces strict access controls for Claude Code by intercepting and filtering data before it reaches the AI.

 Unlike Claude Code's built-in permissions and CLAUDE.md rules which can be bypassed through various methods (alternative file paths, indirect commands, etc.), cc-filter provides an additional security layer that cannot be circumvented.
 It prevents Claude from reading sensitive files like `.env`, executing commands that expose credentials, or accessing API keys regardless of how the request is formatted.